 It is important to note, too, that you do not have to actually exchange money for sexual activity to be charged.
 Merely offering to provide sexual services for money could be sufficient.

-Possible Defenses Against Charges
+What are Some Possible Defenses Against Prostitution Charges?

 Despite the aforementioned possibility of a charge for offered sexual activity, if there is no real agreement to exchange money for sexual services, you may have a statutory defense available to you.
 For example, if an alleged agreement to pay for sexual services was a joke or misunderstanding rather than an actual intent to engage in prostitution, it may be possible to contest an ensuing charge under these grounds.